You can connect to a TDSQL for MySQL instance in the following ways:

 Enabling the public network address (optional)

 - After the successful enablement, you can view the public network address and port number next to Public IP.
 TDSQL for MySQL assigns a unique pair of public IP and port for access and use.

-After creating an account and obtaining its public network address, you can connect to TDSQL through third-party tools and program drivers.
+After creating an account and obtaining its public/private network address, you can connect to TDSQL through third-party tools and program drivers.

 - On Windows, connection methods of command line, client, and JDBC driver are taken as examples.

 - On Linux, connection method of command line is taken as an example.

-- Open the Windows command line and enter the following command in the correct path to MySQL.
+- Open the Windows command line tool, and enter the following commands under the correct path of mysql.

 mysql -h public/private IP -P port number -u username -p

 Enter password: **********

-- After the relevant code is entered correctly, the following message will be displayed, indicating that the database is successfully connected to.
-Then, you can perform operations on the database.
+- After the relevant code is entered correctly, the following information will be displayed.
+After the database is connected successfully, you can operate the database in the next step.

 Welcome to the MySQL monitor.
 Commands end with ; or \g.

 - Download a standard SQL client such as MySQL Workbench and SQLyog.
-SQLyog is taken as an example here.
+Here we take SQLyog as an example.

 - MySQL Host Address: enter the public/private IP of the instance obtained earlier.

 - Username: enter the account name created earlier.

 - Port: enter the port corresponding to the public network address.

 TDSQL supports connecting via program drivers.
 This document uses Java JDBC Driver for MySQL (Connector/J) as an example to describe how to connect to TDSQL.

 public static final String url = "public/private network address";

 public static final String name = "com.mysql.jdbc.Driver";